-If you ever wondered why the same thing costs more today than it did 10 years ago, this inflation calculator is surely going to help you.
+If you have ever wondered why the same thing costs more today than it did 10 years ago, this inflation calculator will help you to answer this burning question.
 Read on to learn what is inflation, how to calculate the inflation rate, and how it influences your personal finances or daily life.

 Inflation is a continuous increase in prices of goods and services.
-In case of inflation, the currency gradually loses its purchasing power, so its value decreases in time, so you need more of it to buy the same amount of goods or services.
-Therefore, the expressions “inflation” and the “fall in the value of money” are often used synonymously.
+In the case of inflation, the currency gradually loses its purchasing power, so its value decreases in time, so you need more of it to buy the same amount of goods or services.
+Therefore, the expressions "inflation" and the "decrease in the value of money" are often used synonymously.